DavidDuwaer/Coloquent/README.md

     .with('schools.address')                // eager loads directly and indirectly related models .get()                                  // submits the HTTP request, returns an ES6 Promise .then(function (coloquentResponse) {
-        // do stuff with response of full-fledged, interrelated Teacher, Student, School and Address objects });
+        // do stuff with response of full-fledged, interrelated model objects });
 ```